 - NSF and UC President's Fellow, UCLA

-- applying mathematics to unsupervised machine learning and data clustering methods; developing new provably convergent and highly accurate algorithms to perform unsupervised data clustering
+- Developing new provably convergent and highly accurate algorithms to perform unsupervised data clustering